jlumpe/nbcat/README.md

 # nbconvert-terminal

 Extends `jupyter nbconvert` to enable viewing contents of `.ipynb` files in the terminal.
+You can use it to easily inspect the contents of notebook files without having to start the notebook server.

 ## Command line usage